BP Settlement - BP Oil Spill Claims - Mississippi, Louisiana, Alabama and Florida

 If you feel that you, a loved one, or your child was harmed due to the effects of exposure to the BP Oil Spill, call to speak with Porter & Malouf, P.A. to determine your eligibility at (601) 957-1173 for a free consult.

 How Much Can I Receive From The BP Oil Spill Settlement?

 The actual amount each claimant may be able to recover will depend on the amount of loss the claimant is asserting and the location of the business or individual.

 Under the terms of the BP Oil Spill Settlement, the following three groups will be able to recover financial or economic compensation:

-- Economic Loss Claims- Individuals or businesses that suffered financial losses from the oil spill will be compensated within a framework intended to encompass all economic losses reasonably related to the spill
+- Economic Loss Claims- Individuals or businesses that suffered financial losses from the oil spill will be compensated within a framework intended to encompass all economic losses reasonably related to the spill.

-- Medical Benefits- Gulf Coast residents and clean-up workers who suffered acute or chronic illnesses from their exposure to oil and chemical dispersants in the weeks and months after the oil spill will be able to recover for their injuries.
-Also, residents living in the coastal wetlands areas of Louisiana, Mississippi, Alabama and the Florida Panhandle will be compensated for a broad range of specific medical conditions such as respiratory, skin, stomach, head and headaches, and a host of other ailments.
+- Medical Benefits- Gulf Coast residents and clean-up workers who suffered acute or chronic illnesses from their exposure to oil and chemical dispersants in the weeks and months following the oil spill will be able to recover for their injuries.
+Also, residents living in the coastal wetlands areas of Louisiana, Mississippi, Alabama, and the Florida Panhandle will be compensated for a broad range of specific medical conditions such as respiratory, skin, stomach, head and headaches, and a host of other ailments.